This Is Our Firstborn Daughter Alara’s Story

 Chapter Six: Silence

-On April 6, 2025, two days before that next appointment my OBGYN told me to wait for, I felt no movement.
-It was sudden and out of nowhere—even after eating chocolate chip cookies.
+On April 6, 2025—two days before the next appointment my OBGYN told me to wait for—I felt no movement.
+It was sudden and out of nowhere.

 I went to the hospital.

-When I arrived, my body was already dilated to one centimeter on its own.
+By the time I arrived, my body had already begun to dilate on its own—one centimeter.

-They were trying to find your heartbeat and were having difficulty.
-They had me turn onto my side.
-At one point, they mistakenly thought my heartbeat was yours.
+They tried to find your heartbeat but struggled.
+They had me turn onto my side, hoping for a clearer reading.
+At one point, they briefly thought they had found it—but it was mine.
+I wish it had been yours.

-They then looked at me, placed their hand on my hand, and said, “I’m so sorry.
-Baby has no heartbeat.
-There’s no blood flow to the brain.”
+They looked at me, gently placed a hand over mine, and said, “I’m so sorry.
+There is no heartbeat.
+There is no blood flow to the brain.”

 On April 7, 2025, at 31 weeks and 6 days, I gave birth to you—a day before I was supposed to be at that high-risk appointment for more “tests.”